kukulam/kukulam.github.io/content/posts/mutual-tls-with-self-signed-certificates-in-kubernetes/index.en.md

 tls.key:  1675 bytes
 ```

-# Github project
+# GitHub project
-All files which I used to generate certificate are stored in [github repository](https://github.com/kukulam/blog-code-materials/tree/main/mutual-tls-with-self-signed-certificates-on-kubernetes).
+All files which I used to generate certificate are stored in [github repository](https://github.com/kukulam/blog-code-materials/tree/main/mutual-tls-with-self-signed-certificates-in-kubernetes).

 # References
 - [How to generate self signed certificate](https://cert-manager.io/docs/configuration/selfsigned/)